mlcommons/ck/docs/mlperf-automation/reproduce/ck-image-classification-jetson-nano-tflite.md

 Install system packages for [Nvidia jetson Nano](../platform/nvidia-jetson-nano.md).

-# MLPerf Inference v1.0 - Image Classification - TFLite 2.4.1
+# MLPerf&trade; Inference v1.0 - Image Classification - TFLite 2.4.1

 We currently run TFLite only on Arm-based CPU.
 Please use the same instructions as for [RPi4](ck-image-classification-rpi4-tflite.md).